 Packing for USA road trips

-Here are some essential items to pack for your upcoming road trip,
+Here are some essential items to pack for your upcoming road trip destinations,

 - First Aid Kit – Carry a small first aid kit.
-Buy first aid kit here
+Buy a first aid kit here

 - GPS or Offline Maps – Don’t forget a GPS for road navigation.
 Buy GPS here.
 Or download Google Maps prior to your trip.
 Maps.me is a good option too.